This project is no longer active, and this page is no longer being updated.

-The primary purpose of the proposed project is to improve the safety of N.C.
-215 through the project area.
+The purpose of the project is to improve safety – not to provide capacity for additional traffic.

 Project Overview and Purpose

-NCDOT is working on a Draft Environmental Impact Statement (DEIS) for improvements to N.C.
-215 between U.S. 64, just north of the town of Rosman, to Macedonia Church Road (SR 1326), just south of the community of Balsam Grove, a distance of about five miles.
 The existing N.C.
-215 runs (north to south and has eight-foot travel lanes with many sharp curves.
+215 runs north to south and has 8-foot travel lanes with many sharp curves.
 The shoulders are narrow or lacking.
 Area residents have expressed concern with emergency vehicles and school buses using the existing road because these larger vehicles cannot easily stay within the narrow lanes.
-The purpose of the project is to improve safety, not to provide capacity for additional traffic.

-There are three “build” alternatives under consideration for the proposed improvements:
+Four “build” alternatives were under consideration for the proposed improvements:

 - Two alternatives to relocate N.C.
-215 on new location (Alternatives 3a and 3b)
+215 on a new location (Alternatives 3a and 3b)

-The No-Build Alternative is also under review, as required by the National Environmental Policy Act (NEPA).
+The No-Build Alternative was also under review, as required by the National Environmental Policy Act.

 Figure 1 - Project Vicinity Map